Greatness7/tes3conv/readme.md

     <INPUT>     Sets the input file.
 Pass - to use stdin.
     <OUTPUT>    Sets the output file.
 Omit to use stdout.
 ```

 ---

+The primary motivation for this tool is to enabled TES3 projects to better make use of version control systems like `Git`.
+To enable automatic git integration you will have to do some additional setup, as detailed below.

+Plugins are also provided for automatic integration with the [WinMerge](https://winmerge.org/?lang=en) and [Beyond Compare](https://www.scootersoftware.com/) applications.

+---